 It’s a gorgeous mid-September evening, the kind that makes you wish autumn was the longest season of the year.
 We are on our way out to Actual Brewing where I have an appointment to meet Fred Lee, head honcho, or to use his official title, Elder Beerman, at Actual.
 Based solely on the interviews I’ve read, Fred seems like one of the more colorful characters on the Central Ohio beer scene.
-In case you haven’t been spending your free time browsing the web for stories on Ohio breweries I’ll briefly summarize what I knew about Fred prior to our meeting (visit the community section of Actual’s website and read stories by Rick Armon, Drink Up Columbus, and Columbus Underground for more details).
+In case you haven’t been spending your free time browsing the web for stories on Ohio breweries I’ll briefly summarize what I knew about Fred prior to our meeting (read stories by Rick Armon, Drink Up Columbus, and Columbus Underground for more details).

 Fred joined the Navy after high school and worked as an information warfare specialist, lived in Japan for several years, and was vice president for information and risk management at PNC Bank before starting Actual.
 While I’ve no doubt that having a background in risk management is useful trait for managing a brewery, the terms “colorful” and “bank vice president” are not usually uttered in the same sentence.
 The fact that he bears a passing resemblance to Zach Galifianakis and his e-mail name is F. Dangerous Lee, piques my interest.
 The fact that Actual runs a chemical laboratory for culturing yeast and analyzing beer further heightens my interest, but the coup d’etat is the story of how Actual Brewing got its name.